Four refugee students head from Uganda to Belgium thanks to EU-funded and transnational programme, supported by FCA

 Refugee couple work their way from Congo to New Zealand through FCA and UNHCR complementary pathways programme

-Eric and Diane fled DRC for Uganda when faced with ethnic persecution.
+Erick and Diane fled DRC for Uganda when faced with ethnic persecution.
 Starting with selling street food, the couple worked tirelessly for nearly ten years in different jobs before applying for a UNHCR programme with FCA help that saw them move to New Zealand.

 ‘Leaving Congo was not a choice, it was a necessity’

-Eric Mokuma Mombole is a Congolese national born in Kinshasa, Democratic Republic of the Congo.
+Erick Mokuma Mombole is a Congolese national born in Kinshasa, Democratic Republic of the Congo.
 Conflict stemming from tribal and religious divisions forced him to seek refuge and rebuild his life with his wife Diane.

 Arrival in Uganda

-At the Kampala police station, Eric and Diane found themselves waiting for an entire day and night.
+At the Kampala police station, Erick and Diane found themselves waiting for an entire day and night.
 Directed to the office of the prime minister, they registered as refugees pending approval and were soon guided to the Jesuit Refugee Services in Nsambya.
 As they arrived, the staff quickly noticed that Diane was pregnant and arranged for her to receive care at the city hospital in the Kisenyi neighbourhood.

 Their next task was to find a place to stay.
 Despite the challenges, a kind-hearted gentleman from the police helped them secure a one-room accommodation in the Bakuli neighbourhood in Kampala, at a cost of 70,000 Uganda shillings (approximately 18 US dollars).